Unbounded: Object-Boundary Interaction in Mixed Reality: Expert Feedback

-Experts valued the minimal and ambient feel of the examples as intuitive and aesthetically pleasing~\q{P6:minimal-shredder}, yet noted minimalism as a double-edged sword: ``I can understand this interaction because of your illustration, but visually it does not yet convey an affordance'' (P3).
-Others asked, ``How do you signal interaction availability and possibilities to users in a natural, non-intrusive way?''
-(P1).
-Subtle cues can ground ambiguity~\cite{gaver_ambiguity_2003} in familiarity, keeping interactions creative yet recognizable~\q{P3:ambiguous-yet-familiar}.
+\mySubFinding{Cueing Affordances in Examples}{sec:examples-affordance} Across the eight examples (\Cref{sec:demonstrations}), experts surfaced a different manifestation of the tension noted in \Cref{sec:general-need-context}: while minimal and ambient aesthetics were valued~\q{minimal-shredder}, minimalism risked suppressing the perceptual cues through which users recognize action possibilities.
+As one expert noted, ``I can understand this interaction because of your illustration, but visually it does not yet convey an affordance''~(P3).
+Others similarly asked how interaction availability could be communicated ``in a natural, non-intrusive way''~(P1).
+This highlighted a need for lightweight legibility: subtle cues that maintain aesthetic restraint while enabling discoverability~\q{quiet-mechanisms}, grounding ambiguity~\cite{gaver_ambiguity_2003} in familiarity and keeping interactions creative yet recognizable~\q{ambiguous-yet-familiar}.

-Several examples already used such cues: a drawer pull invites revealing hidden content~\q{P2:drawer-handle}; everyday priors suggest action, as in ``give me a marker and a wall, I will naturally pick up the marker and try to write on the wall'' (P1); and the rim of the Trash Can reads as a passage (P1, P2, P6).
-Yet more could be explored: the Paper Shredder and Interactive Painting need ``visual hints to indicate where interaction is possible'' (P3), while the seam in the Acoustic Partition could glow faintly to suggest it can be pulled up (P1, P3).

-The surface can also be given such micro-affordances.
-For instance, one expert proposed using a swirling pattern on the Trash Can area to suggest that this surface is traversable, distinguishing it from the rest of the table which remains stable~\q{P2:swirl}.
-Others imagined dynamic behaviors such as a drop-and-regrow surface~\q{P3:surface-drop-grow}, emphasizing that expectations matter: if objects like markers or balls are meant to pass through, the surface should briefly shift in appearance or behavior~\q{P3:bouncing}. \begin{quote} \textit{Simple cues that suggest interactivity can encourage exploration.
-One strength of many Boundary examples you showed is that they remain quiet, hiding functionality without filling the space with UI elements.
-Instead of text that pops up and explains, subtle affordances or signals could help users naturally sense that something is hidden there and imagine what it might do.} (P1) \end{quote}